kallaway/100-days-of-code/log.md

 ## Day 70: September 18, 2020

 **Today's Progress**
-Interview with hiring manager and felt I did not do too well answer some technical question, however I was given a take home project due on Monday.
+Interviewed with hiring manager and did not do too well answering some technical questions, however I was given a take home project due on Monday.
 Started on *clutch-weather-app* for take home project assignment.

 **Thoughts**
 Will need to compile list of questions that was asked for future reference and maybe a blog post.